Manandi-96/learn_React/Day_5/readme.md

 Using `propTypes` helps catch errors early and provides documentation about the expected interface of your components.
 It's important to note that `propTypes` are only checked in development mode for performance reasons and are not enforced in production builds.

+# What is a default propTypes?

+prop-types is a library with which you can check the type of props in React.
+With defaultProps, we can pass default values to props